 This chapter explains general data management features of CLC Main Workbench.
 The first section explains the basics of the data organization and the Navigation Area.
 The next section explains how to set up custom attributes for the data that can be used for more advanced data management.
-Finally, there is a section about how to search through local data.
-The use of metadata tables in CLC Main Workbench is described separately, in chapter 10.
+Finally, there is a section about how to search for data in your CLC Locations.
+The use of metadata tables in CLC Main Workbench is described separately, in chapter 12.